 And the avalanche we've been talking about is coming.

-John Solomon next week is going to break huge news as he has since March of 2017, when this all began for us.
+John Solomon next week is going to break huge news as he has since March of 2017 when this all began for us.

-Uh he joins us now.
+He joins us now.

-He's the executive director of the Hill, investigative reporter.
+He's the executive director of The Hill, investigative reporter.

-No, you know, it's it's fascinating to me as you've watched the last two months as Democrats have tried to sustain the now disproven collusion narrative.
+No, you know, it's fascinating to me as you've watched the last two months as Democrats have tried to sustain the now disproven collusion narrative.

 They've had to turn to less and less credible people.